To create positive change in the world,

 Annemarie.

 My purpose is to ensure that every individual has an equal opportunity to make the most of their lives and talents.
-Let me tell you a bit about myself:

-Some of My Greatest
+Some of my greatest

 Accomplishments